asibic/glassalpha/site/docs/contributing.md

-# Contributing to Glass Alpha
+# Contributing to GlassAlpha

-Thank you for your interest in contributing to Glass Alpha!
+Thank you for your interest in contributing to GlassAlpha!
 This guide focuses on **audit-first development**.

 ## Development Focus